Tabing010102/l4d2-coop-plugins/README.md

 /offtui: turn off unlimited m2
 /onrb: turn on auto bhop when space being pressed
 /offrb: turn off auto bhop when space being pressed
+### Advanced Bot AI.vpk control commands
+!morebot: Will spawn a new bot to the player team. ps: Do NOT spawn too much bot or takeover the new bot, otherwise will crash the game.
+!botstop: When all human players are dead, and bots can't finished this campaign by their own, will force to make all bots falling down.
+!botfindgas: disable or enable bots finding gas feature.
+!botthrow: disable or enable bots throw grenades feature.
+!botimmunity: disable or enable bots immunity player-damage feature. ---Only works for admins if admin config enabled.
+!botescort: disable or enable bots follow player.
+!botunstick: make bot unstick-teleport or not.
+!botversus: disable or enable Balanced mode option. ---Only works for admins if admin config enabled.
+!FractureRay: disable or enable Full Power mode option. ---Only works for admins if admin config enabled.
+!botmenu: open a menu. left-click to confirm, right-click to choose.
+**Other information please refer to [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=1968764163)**
 # Other descriptions? to be added